 A dream come true...

-I’m starting to really subscribe to the mindset that if you don’t schedule it, then it simply won’t happen.
-I knew that I wanted to learn to sail, but where and how?
+So I knew that I wanted to learn to sail, but where and how?
 Do I take a course or do I join a crew and simply learn on the go?

 I decided to sign up to a website that connects skippers and crew members but was quickly deterred by the number of crusty old Captains on there looking for female only crew that would be keen to engage in ‘extra curricular activities’.